 We used email to solicit quotes.

-Prefered to give the bussiness to one of the dealers we test drove as long as they could be competitive with the lowest price. (seemed fair as they had to invest in test drive vehicle etc)
+We preferred to give the business to one of the dealers we test drove as long as they could be competitive with the lowest price. ( It seemed fair as they had to invest in a test drive vehicle etc.)

 Bradley from Calgary, AB